Candidate License

 Click HERE to read registration policies.

-According to NSCDN bylaws, a candidate who has failed the exam may request reinstatement of their candidate license.
-A candidate license may be reinstated once for a period of up to one year from the date the candidate license originally took effect.
-A candidate shall have three opportunities in four years to challenge the qualifying exam.
+In the case of failure of the CDRE, the candidate license expires immediately upon notification of exam results.
+According to NSCDN bylaws, a candidate who has failed the exam may request renewal of their candidate license.
+A candidate license may be reinstated once.
+A candidate shall have three opportunities in three years following practicum completion to challenge the qualifying exam.
 If the first two attempts result in failures, proof of upgrading will be required to become eligible to challenge the exam for the third and final time.